Your questions answered about our wildflower projects

 Your questions answered

-These habitats also contribute towards our goal of reducing greenhouse gas emissions, keeping carbon locked away in the plants and in the soil.
+As well as the benefits for biodiversity, these habitats also contribute towards our goal of reducing greenhouse gas emissions, keeping carbon locked away in the plants and especially the soil.

-How does this contribute to solving the climate and ecological crisis?
+How does this contribute to solving the climate and ecological crises?

-How are the wildflower sites looked after, long-term?
+How will the sites be looked after long-term?

 How are the wildflowers planted (e.g. sowing vs. plugs)?